 Guaranteed for 3 years.

-Also from Guilmet’s industrial automata series are:
+Also in stock from Guilmet’s industrial clock automata series are:

-Ref: Bo322
+Ref: JY

 Make an enquiry